kettanaito/naming-cheatsheet/README.md

 ```

 ### `prev`/`next`
-Indicate the previous and the next state of a variable in the current context.
-Useful for describing state transitions.
+Indicate the previous or the next state of a variable in the current context.
+Used when describing state transitions.

 ```jsx
 function fetchPosts() {